-MAT 137 9 ine with Campus Requirement N # 1321)
+MAT 137 C ith Campus Requirement (MAP) # 2094)

-Department Course No. Course Title
+Department Course No. Cours se Title

 3 3

 Credit Hrs. # lecture hrs./week

-Duamana d har Dr. Joseph Murfin January 2018
+Due a constitue] Dr. Joseph Murfin May 2018

 Prepared by Faculty Member Date

-Course prerequisites: Course Location (build into MAT • OR Eligi MAT095 for either ENG101E or ENG101, 137 ble for either ENG101E or ENG1 with a grade of "C+" or better Online -
+Course prerequisites: Course Location (build into MAT • OR Eligil MAT095 for either ENG101E or ENG101 , t f137 ble for either ENG101E or ENG10 with a grade of "C+" or better Online

-Meeting time (days/ho ours): Online w ith On-Campus Requirement
+Meeting time (days/ho ours): Online wi th On-Campus Requirement

-cope of course:
+Scope of course:

 by tables, graphs, wo quadratic, exponentia applications for all to rds, and symbols.
-Pol al, rational, and radic opics.
-A graphing cal eal functions are studied.
-There is ns with special attention to linear, an emphasis on modeling and e.
+Poly al, rational, and radic opics.
+A graphing cal nd mathematical modeling of functions and expressions al functions are studied.
+There is a culator is required for this course. ency for transfer programs or patle s with special attention to linear, an emphasis on modeling and .
 Note: Course cannot be used to